Nourish - Food Prepping – How to Start and Why|Part 1

 Although the idea of prepping all your food for the week in a couple of hours may sound daunting, it’s really a lot easier and less time consuming than you’d think.

-It’s a great technique to help encourage a more healthy and varied diet, and it’s also a wonderful way to learn the ebbs and flows of the seasons and preservation techniques.
+It’s a great technique to help encourage a more healthy and varied diet.
+Plus, it’s also a wonderful way to learn the ebbs and flows of the seasons and preservation techniques.

-Within this blog post I’m going to be giving you some tips and tricks to help save you time and money during the week and to help you avoid experiencing the hangry (hungry + angry!) moments in life when you just want something to eat.. now!
+Within these two blog posts, you will learn some tips and tricks to help save you time and money during the week.
+Additionally, it’ll help you avoid experiencing the hangry (hungry + angry!) moments in life when you just want something to eat.. now!

 Food prepping is simply the method of purchasing fruits/veggies/grains/beans/nuts/seeds etc. and cleaning/cutting/chopping/cooking/baking them in advance to eat during the upcoming days/weeks.

-This is a great way to help save time during the week, plus it means you’re more likely to stick to a healthy diet as it’s all prepared in advance.
+Food prepping is a great way to help save time during the week.
+Plus it means you’re more likely to stick to a healthy diet as it’s all prepared in advance.

-This blog is not focusing too much on the final dishes but more so the prepping of a mix of cooked and raw veggies, cooked grains and legumes, making homemade sauces and dips, broths and snacks.
+This two-part blog post does not focus too much on the final dishes but more so on the preparation.
+It covers food prepping of a mix of cooked and raw veggies, cooked grains and legumes, making homemade sauces and dips, broths and snacks.

-The main idea behind this food prep is that it makes it a lot easier to cook and eat real food during the week if you prepare and cook some of the ingredients in advance the weekend before.
+The main idea behind this food prepping is that it makes it a lot easier to cook and eat real food during the week.
+That’s because you prepared and cooked some of the ingredients in advance the weekend before.

 This makes it easy to simply combine a mixture of these at any meal and bam, you’ve got a healthy balanced meal.

-The varieties are endlessly, since with each season the choice of fruits and veggies are changing, as can your choice of grains, legumes and sauces.
+The varieties are endless, since with each season the choice of fruits and veggies are changing, as can your choice of grains, legumes and sauces.

 How to Start